A public celebration of the creative spirit.

 Sun 12:00 - 4:00

-Special thanks to our friends at Silver Circle Art Center for helping us with staffing.
+The gallery is free and open to the public.
+A special thanks to our friends at Silver Circle Art Center for helping us with staffing.

 Now through February 25

 Opens Friday, March 2